tankred/speedlify/RTM-notes.md

 15 . clone repo to local machine - DONE
 20. Run locally /linter/speedlify - ?
 30. Deploy to: staging >> https://staging.vives.be/speedlify/sample/ - NOK
->> 40. Deploy to Netlify  - NOT DOING
 50. [The Ultimate Guide to Web Performance](https://dev.to/ender_minyard/the-ultimate-guide-to-web-performance-ci4)

 ## Lighthouse